 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Alright, in this video we are going to talk a little bit more about scenes and how to create scenes to be used for certain aspects of turning on and off layers, different views, different styles, etc. We looked at them earlier in the SKP 101 course and earlier in this in this class where we were kind of adjusting between turning on and off the floor plan or adjusting our axes on each layer.
+Alright, in this video, we are going to talk a little bit more about scenes and how to create scenes to be used for certain aspects of turning on and off layers, different views, different styles, etc. We looked at them earlier in the SKP 101 course and earlier in this class, where we were adjusting between turning on and off the floor plan or adjusting our axes on each layer.

-So let's go into our scene tab.
+So, let's go into our Scene tab.
 We have these true north axes and project north axes.
-We don't need to use this anymore so we can delete those.
+We don't need to use these anymore, so we can delete those.

-Those are really good when we're modeling but right now they're just taking up space along this very important bar up here.
-So I'm going to select both of these and I'm going to delete.
+Those are really good when we're modeling, but right now they're just taking up space along this very important bar up here.
+So, I'm going to select both of these, and I'm going to delete them.
 Click this little minus key right here and delete these scenes.

-So the first one that I like to create is is I like to create a working style so that way you know these have the thick lines.
-So I'll create a new scene and this one I want to adjust.
+So, the first one that I like to create is a working style so that way you know these have the thick lines.
+So, I'll create a new scene, and this one I want to adjust.
 I don't want the camera location to be saved for this scene.

 I would like there to be visible tags available.
 Active section plans, yes.
 Style on fog, yes.